ItsWinterBush26/FOGLTLOGLES/README.md

 # FOGLTLOGLES
 Fast OpenGL Translation Layer (to) OpenGL ES

+Requires OpenGL ES 3.2

-This project is a Proof of Concept.
+> This project is a Proof of Concept.

 # Goal
 - [x] Run Sodium